RoEdAl/nanopi-fuse/README.md

 # Host Communication

 Arch Linux ARM has configured the rootfs with g\_cdc which presents as a usb ethernet on the host.
 The device is configured with the static IP 10.0.0.1/24.
-A simple DHCP server is running (`dhcpd4` service) so your machine should obtaind IP address automatically.
+A simple DHCP server is running (`dhcpd4` service) so your machine should obtain IP address automatically.

-## Configuring NanoPi as DHCP client
+## NanoPi as DHCP client

 * Create `/etc/systemd/network/70-gadet-frienlyarm.network` file: